marcuspaz/IntroCS2/index.md

 # Copy Construtor with Arrays

 - Arrays themselves are also objects, while tempting to type something like `this.array = other.array` this is simply a shallow copy.
-- Propr deep copy creating deep copies of each instance variable - simple task for primitive types.
+- Proper deep copy creating deep copies of each instance variable - simple task for primitive types.
 - If object being copies has instance variables that are also objects, we must also create deep copies of each of those objects.

 **For example:**